Parenting Student Resource Hub

 TRIO Student Support Services at Iowa State University serves 250 low-income, first-generation students and/or students with disabilities each year with the goal of increasing persistence and graduation rates of these students.
 TRIO Student Support Services is funded by the U.S. Department of Education.

 TRIO Student Support Services is a program that provides a variety of individualized services to participants.
 Students develop academic, social, and professional skills that contribute to a holistic educational experience at ISU and remain transferrable beyond graduation.

-Lutheran Services of Iowa provides free, short-term child care for families who are experiencing a crisis or emergency.
+Lutheran Services in Iowa coordinates with area child care providers to offer free, short-term child care for families who are experiencing a crisis or emergency.
 Families must reside in Story or Boone County, be experiencing a crisis (medical, death, domestic abuse, acute parental stress), and children must be between the ages of 0-12.
 To request services, call the 24-hour crisis line at (515) 460-2423.

 Healthy Futures is a voluntary home visitation program offered by Youth Standing Strong (YSS), a community organization located in Ames.
 Healthy Futures staff provide one-on-one support to parents and children, with the goal of further improving parenting skills, resulting in a happy and healthy family.
 This program is available to every woman in Story and Boone County who is pregnant and/or parenting children who are age five and younger.

 Nest Programs are incentive-based programs offered by Youth Standing Strong (YSS), a community organization located in Ames.
 Nest Programs offer education classes related to pregnancy, infant care, and parenting; clothing, supplies, and equipment to assist mothers with their babies; and assistance in locating and providing referrals to additional community services.